gcallah/SoftwareEngineering/md/chap5.md

 tell you the high-level functionalities so the model is easier to understand.

 Example of models that you might create include (textbook pg.
 139):
-* An external perspective where you model the environment that the system will be located at and any context in which the system will be used for
+* An external perspective where you model the environment (such as other systems or software) that may interact with the system you are working on
 * An interaction perspective where you show the interactions between the system and its environment and/or the interactions between components within the system
 * A structural perspective where you show how data is pipelined and processed by the system and the hierarchy of components (and any other such organization) of the system
 * A behavioral perspective where you show how the system will respond given certain inputs